 Perhaps you have already created your own website and hosted it; in hopes of making some good coin with The Amazon Affiliate Program.

+If you are unsure exactly on how to do that; you aren’t alone.
+Here are some steps to get you started:

 1. Learn Basic HTML – If you don’t know HTML already, now is a good time to learn it.
 It will help to keep your costs down and give you more flexibility.